OfficeDev/office-js-docs-reference/docs/manifest/form.md

 UX settings for the forms that your mail add-in will use when running on a particular device (desktop, tablet, or phone).

 > [!IMPORTANT]
-> The `DesktopSettings`, `TabletSettings`, and `PhoneSettings` elements are available only in classic Outlook on the web (usually connected to older versions of on-premises Exchange server) and Outlook 2013 on Windows.
+> The `DesktopSettings`, `TabletSettings`, and `PhoneSettings` elements are available only in classic Outlook on the web (usually connected to older versions of on-premises Exchange server).

 **Add-in type:** Mail